wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 ```

 Note that session tokens have a [max length](https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html#description) of 1 hour or 3 days depending on the principal they are associated with.

+## Push the job images in ECR

+If you are going to have Launch run existing images with overrides specified through W&B, rather than having the Launch agent build the image for you, you need to have the images already in the ECR repo (before creating the job?).

 <!-- Alternatively, you can use environment variables to specify your  -->